open-telemetry/opentelemetry-specification/specification/common/common.md

 indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

+See [Attribute and Label Naming](attribute-and-label-naming.md) for naming guidelines.